wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

   frameborder="0"
 ></iframe>

-Based on our previous findings, we reexamined the average preparation time vs the rating of the recipe for only recipes with preperation time <1000 minutes.
+Based on our previous findings, we re-examined the average preparation time vs the rating of the recipe for only recipes with preperation time <1000 minutes.
 The graph below shows that recipes which take less time to prepare have more higher ratings (rating of 4 or 5).

 <iframe
   src="Figures/Average_Preperation_Time_within1000_vs_Average_Rating.html"